 - and more during the weekends than on weekdays

-By building in these extra factors to your model, you are better able to estimate weekly and daily sales.
+By building these extra factors into your model, you are better able to estimate weekly and daily sales.

 For example, if your restaurant is…

 - open for lunch and dinner 6 days/week